 The S21 Ultra can definitely run any game you throw at it, with impressive heat management.
 After a good 20-30 minute sesh, temperatures peaked well below 45°C, but it did not feel really hot on my hands.
 I played a mix of games between 60, 90 and 120fps.
 If you do intend to game on the S21 Ultra, you may keep things still on 120Hz refresh rate and not get affected by uncomfortable heat.

 Duration : 20-30 minute intervals with 1 minute cooldown period

 Bounty, PvP and Story missions

 The cameras on the S21 Ultra are a class of its own compared to the rest of the series are similar to the S20+’s with subtle differences.
 On paper, they pretty much read about the same, with the S21+ getting PDAF (Phase Detection Autofocus) and a wider aperture (f/1.8 on S21+ and f/2.2 on S20+).
-However, how the S21 Ultra takes the huge lead here over their younger siblings as the new ISP (Image Signal Processor) on the Exynos 2100.
-The new processor does a better job at processing and handling photos compared to the Exynos 990.
+However, how the S21 Ultra takes the huge lead here over their younger siblings as the new ISP (Image Signal Processor) on the Exynos 2100 does a better job at processing and handling photos compared to the Exynos 990.
 Overall it produced images that were vastly superior than any Galaxy we’ve ever reviewed.
 (Bonus Zoom photos at the bottom of the review!)

 The S21 series introduces Director’s View, where the user gets to use both front and rear cameras and toggle between lenses and record them as a video.
 It simulates a multi-cam setup, which is a great feature for bloggers and content creators, especially if they’re trying to film their reaction to something like their surrounding area or unboxing a new product.
 I will be making an additional video for this to showcase how this works and its ease of use.
 This feature definitely made the Galaxy S21 series standout more in terms of camera features.